 Can foreign tourists actually participate in Japanese festivals?

 Yes — many festivals genuinely welcome foreign participation.
 Gujo Odori is famous for letting tourists step straight into the dance circle, and basic instruction sessions are offered for beginners.
 The bon dance at the Osu Summer Festival is open to anyone.
 The World Cosplay Summit places English-speaking staff throughout the event, and registration and viewing are fully bilingual.
 If you rent a yukata at one of the shops in Osu, Meieki, or Sakae, the experience deepens further.
+If this is your first matsuri, our Japanese festival guide for first-timers walks through what happens at one and what the organisers ask of visitors.

 Which festivals are famous for fireworks?